syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Chart-Area.md

 # Chart Area

-Chart area refers to the space that contains the chart or graph you've inserted into a slide.
+Chart area refers to the space that contains the chart or graph you've inserted into a document.
 It includes the entire chart and all its elements, such as data points, labels, axes, and the plot area.
 Using DocIO, you can **customize the chart area in the chart**.

 ## Customization of Border